Skip to content

 list1[len(list1) - 2:] = []

-# The default format displays the list on a single line
+# the default format displays the list on one line

 print(f"{list1}")

-# Add a list to the beginning of the list
+# add to the beginning of a list

 list1[:0] = [-10, -11, -12]